QST de N6VNO op name CLAY qth California bt

 Recent Holiday DXpeditions to France and Hawaii

-Modified K5 Chinese PR Army Key & KK2 American Morse Paddle
+Modified K5 Chinese PR Army Key and KK2 American Morse Paddle

 Lapel Pin Collection (partial)